 The rise of brand journalism signals an exciting time in media, and it shows no signs of slowing down: more and more brands are growing their editorial teams, and branching out into new forms of quality content.

 I suppose covering any brand in magazine editorial is a form of brand journalism and falls under the tent of “brand editor.”
-Perhaps you’ll enjoy the entire article, posted below.
+Perhaps you’ll enjoy the entire article, posted below from years past.

 A Chat With Cheryl Najafi